Particular/docs.particular.net/transports/sql/sql-native.md

  * All methods that return a [Task](https://msdn.microsoft.com/en-us/library/system.threading.tasks.task.aspx) also accept an optional [CancellationToken](https://msdn.microsoft.com/en-us/library/system.threading.cancellationtoken.aspx).
  * While a string `connectionString` is used in all snippets for simplicity, an overload that takes a `SqlConnection` also exists.
  * For all APIs that modify data there is an overload that takes a `SqlTransaction`.
  * All snippets show variants that target and use byte arrays.
 There are also overloads that target and use a Stream.
-Depending on the message size and performance requirements using the Stream based overload may result in less memory pressure on the system and better overall throughput.
+Depending on the message size and performance requirements using the Stream-based overload may result in less memory pressure on the system and better overall throughput.

 }}